marberts/piar/paper/paper.md

 # Statement of need

-`piar` fills a gap in the open-source ecosystem for measuring inflation by providing a tool to build the kinds of large, hierarchical price indexes made by national statistical agencies.
-There are several R and Python packages for accessing price indexes published by statistical agencies [e.g., @vonbergmann2021; @welsh2024], but these are not suitable for computing new indexes or researching new methods and data sources to measure inflation.
+`piar` fills a gap in the open-source ecosystem for measuring inflation by providing a tool to build large, hierarchical price indexes.
+There are several R and Python packages for accessing price indexes published by national statistical agencies [e.g., @vonbergmann2021; @welsh2024], but these are not suitable for computing new indexes or researching new methods and data sources to measure inflation.